Stellar (group): 2017: Last activities and disbandment

 Stellar ended 2016 by launching a third Makestar fundraising event in support of their third mini-album on December 26.
 By the time the project finished they had reached 1,132% of their original goal, making them the first group on Makestar to achieve over 1,000%.
 On March 25, 2017, Stellar held a special fansign in the city of Fortaleza, Brazil.
 On March 26, 2017, Stellar was the first Korean girl group to hold a solo concert in Brazil, playing for a sold-out crowd of almost 1,000 people.

 On May 17, it was reported that their new material was to be released in late June.
 It was also revealed that a new member could possibly join the line-up with their new release.
 On May 18, The Entertainment Pascal confirmed the addition of a new member, So-young, via Stellar's Makestar Project.
 On June 20, The Entertainment Pascal announced that the group's new EP was set to be released on June 27 and was titled Stellar Into the World, with the title track "Archangels of the Sephiroth".
 The teasers for the release showed an Angel vs. Witch theme, represented by mirroring photos where one had a light theme and the other had a dark theme.
 This theme was confirmed by both the tags used for the teaser images on social media and in a radio interview starring Stellar.

 On August 22, it was announced that the group would be holding a special anniversary concert titled "Interstellar: Time Travel Through 6 Years" on August 28.
 On August 23, The Entertainment Pascal announced of the graduations of Gayoung and Jeonyul.

 On August 25, Stellar announced the addition of a new member, Youngheun.

 On September 30, members Youngheun and Soyoung were seen in YG Entertainment's teaser for Mix Nine, a show that would create a temporary boy or girl group, but neither member made it past the auditions.

 On February 22, 2018, the members posted to social media about how they had arranged their final fan meeting for the group, to be held on February 25, 2018.
 Also on February 22, Gayoung tweeted "People who play with other people's emotions are the worst!", to which Hyoeun replied "True".
 Many fans took this to mean that the members were expressing their mistreation of their company.

-On February 26, it was announced that the group had disbanded due to graduation of Minhee and Hyoyeon, Shortly after the disbandment, Minhee revealed that she shortly addressed and apologized to the fans as well Minhee and Hyoeun gave an interview where she apologized to the group's fans and assured them there was no discord among the members.
+On February 26, it was announced that the group had disbanded due to graduation of Minhee and Hyoeun, Shortly after the disbandment, Minhee revealed that she shortly addressed and apologized to the fans as well Minhee and Hyoeun gave an interview where she apologized to the group's fans and assured them there was no discord among the members.
 She stated that Jeonyul and Gayoung were looking to move into acting, but she and Hyoeun had not decided what they were going to do yet.